vladkens/blog/content/2024-09-28-rust-docker.md

 2. code updated 7 min -> 3 min (2.3x)

 Additional performance can be achieved by moving first step into separate base image, then our main Docker image will not need to build `cargo-zibguild` and `cargo-chef` (-2 min from initial build).

+> Note: If you already know your server architecture (if you build your docker for a specific server), you can remove everything link to the other architecture.
+This will lead you to have performance improvement in both initial build and updates.

 ---